 Leigh Harrison's career as a vocalist started by chance, when she was part of a small circle of women who gathered to sing in San Francisco, in an attic furnished only with a few pillows to sit on, and wooden crates and cable spools for tables.
 Leigh was still very young, and the other women were all more experienced singers.
 One of the other women was Janis Joplin -- it was her house and attic in which the women met.
 It was from these hours singing together with Janis and other blues women in SF in 1968 that Leigh learned the folk-blues that became an essential part of her repertoire from those early years on.
 Leigh has said of those times that "I was the youngest of the girls and women that gathered in Janis' attic, but she always treated me with courtesy and kindness, and it was directly from her that I learned songs such as 'I Know You, Rider.'
 'Hesitation Blues' and 'House of the Risin' Sun.'
 Leigh also met Phil Lesh, Jimi Hendrix, and Malvina Reynolds during her time in San Francisco.

 As a singer-songwriter at Gerde's Folk City's open mic nights, back in the early 1970's, Leigh was part of the wave of performers introduced by the MC, Richard Lewis, who was honing his material during his early days as a stand-up comedian.
 Interestingly, when other performers at Gerde's asked Leigh (who then spelled her name "Li") if she was trying to "get a record deal," she often replied that she wanted to put out her own records, having been influenced in her childhood by seeing independently-produced 33 1/3 records by a group called "Jamie and the J's," a vocal group that also recorded radio commercials.
 "It was always my intention to produce my own record, with my own cover art and my own choice of material.
 I never wanted to be an artist manipulated by a record company.
 I always expected to -- someday -- put together my own records, with complete control over the product."
 As a result, Leigh never put out a record until she was ready, artistically and financially, to choose her own producer, pick her own material, and design her own cover art.
 But even though it took her decades before she was able to do so, her intention to do it all on her own places her as one of the earliest recording artists to choose an independent or "indie" career path.
-In the intervening years, Leigh was known variously as "Li Harrison," Iris Merritt," or "Lola LaPlume" in different bands, and she appeared as "Mona Moore" for years on "The Coca Crystal Show" on MNN in NYC, where she was known for performing original songs that parodied the political/social issues of the day.
+In the intervening years, Leigh was known variously as "Li Harrison," Iris Merritt," or "Lola LaPlume" in different bands, and she appeared as "Mona Moore" for years on "The Coca Crystal Show" on MNN in NYC, where she was one of the Technical Directors of the show, and also known for performing original songs that parodied the political/social issues of the day.